pjtunstall/mad/docs/optional-extras.md

 # Optional Extras

-- TEST
-  - Play test.
-  - Examine more thoroughly in different browsers, including Edge and Opera, which I haven't looked at yet.
-- FIX
-  - Possibly fixed now that I dealt with another disconnection-related error, but, just in case, here's a note of what happened: I once saw a bug where server and client logged that one of two players had disconnected, but they hadn't.
-Both players were still in the chat.
-Only one had the ready button visible.
-On pressing it, the countdown was triggered for both.
-Haven't manage to replicate it.
-  - A bug I saw once, but haven't managed to replicate after many attempts, possibly already fixed now that disconnections during countdown are handled better.
-But I'll leave the details here just in case.
-Server crashed when a player in Safari pressed CTR+SHIFT+R to view simplified page, without styles, during countdown.
-Apparently this led to them being undefined even though the normal disconnection logic had not gone ahead.
-It triggered that classic lightning-conductor-of-errors, `isDead(player)`: `return grid[player?.position?.y][player?.position?.x].type === "fire";` (accusing arrow points to 2nd instance of player in the line), "TypeError: Cannot read properties of undefined (reading 'undefined')".
-Since then I've added some protections and logging in case of future issues.
 - NETWORK
   - Consider what to do at bottlenecks where a lagging client might prevent progress indefinitely: at the end of the countdown and on game over, waiting for everyone to press the bomb (ready) button.
 In a multi-instance version, this would be taken care of by the regular connection logic.
   - Implement some decent reconnection logic (e.g. 3 attempts then consider gone: update player.id to new id using index from client to link them; better yet, use a cookie.
 Test how well connections last, using a mobile hotspot.)